FCOO/fcoo-parameter-unit/README.md

 # fcoo-parameter-unit
->

 ## Description
-Subset of [CF Standard Names](https://cfconventions.org/standard-names.html) from [CF Conventions and Metadata](https://cfconventions.org/index.html) of parameters and subset of [MANGLER](http://mangler.dk) of units used in FCOO applications.
+Subset of [CF Standard Names](https://cfconventions.org/standard-names.html) from [CF Conventions and Metadata](https://cfconventions.org/index.html) of parameters and subset of [UDUNITS](https://www.unidata.ucar.edu/software/udunits) of units used in FCOO applications.

-Also includes methods for unit conversion

 ## Installation